Tools of the Trade: The Avalung

 January 21, 2015 D'Arcy McLeish

 The White Room.
 I can tell you from experience that it’s not white, it’s black.
 When you are caught in an avalanche and buried, everything turns from white to grey to jet black and it’s no fun at all.
-There are various tools both recreational and professional backcountry users have at their disposal to deal with avalanche danger.
+There are various tools like The Avalung both recreational and professional backcountry users have at their disposal to deal with avalanche danger.
 The best tools are knowledge and experience.
-These are preventative tools designed to help you avoid being caught in an avalanche in the first place; things like reading and understanding terrain and weather, snowpack information and analysis, and generally developing your snow spider sense.
+These are preventative tools designed to help you avoid being caught in an avalanche in the first place; things like reading and understanding terrain and weather, snowpack information and analysis, and generally developing your snow spider-sense.
 Some of these can be taught, others can be hired.
 That’s why we always recommend skiing with a guide if you lack backcountry experience.
 Or come heli skiing with us and be at ease knowing that you are skiing or riding in an environment where safety is the number one priority.

 This Is Why We Play In The Mountains.
 This Has To Be My Fave Photo.
 Photo - Reuben Krabbe